muratalarcin/muratalarcin/README.md

 Android Developer
 -----------------

 As a young graduate who is determined to step into the software industry, I am a software developer who is very keen on developing Android applications specifically for the mobile field.
-I focus on the mobile space and during this time I spend most of my time developing projects with Kotlin, MVVM, MVC, Git, Jetpack, SDK, Room, Retrofit, RestAPI, Json, XML and technology data tools.
+I focus on the mobile space and during this time I spend most of my time developing projects with Kotlin, Java, MVVM, MVC, RESTful API, Git, Jetpack, SDK, Room, Retrofit, RestAPI, Json, XML and technology data tools.

 * 🌍  I'm based in Turkey
 * ✉️  You can contact me at [murattrbl@icloud.com](mailto:murattrbl@icloud.com)